AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The **Transactional messaging** section has been reorganized and gathered into one place for improved navigation.
 [Read more](../../channels/using/getting-started-with-transactional-msg.md)

 Information has been added in the Adobe Experience Platform Data Connector section on the data mapping validation error related to privacy management and how to troubleshoot it.
-[Read more](../../integrating/using/aep-mapping-activation.md)

 ## Release 20.4 - October 2020 {#release-20-4---october-2020}